aviralgarg05/Age-Calculator/README.md

 **Step3:**

-It will frist your date of birth year!
+It will first your date of birth year!

 **Step4:**